Logo of the BBC: 1990s

-Lambie-Nairn's solution is the BBC logo that was introduced on 4 October 1997.
+Lambie-Nairn's solution was the BBC logo that was introduced on 4 October 1997.
 By straightening up the boxes and letters, it removed all the problems associated with diagonals and those associated with disappearing lines.
 This kept the boxes' shape, so that it would still be familiar with what people know about the BBC.
 The typeface used is Gill Sans, made by Eric Gill.
 It was chosen because it was elegant and robust and has a timeless appeal: the typeface had been created 60 years before and so avoided the typeface looking outdated at a later date.
 This typeface also eliminated the disappearing counters issue, as the counters of the Bs were much larger.
 Some of Gill's statues adorn the exterior of Broadcasting House.
 The logo was also designed so that anything could be added after the BBC logo, be it department, corporate, brand, TV, radio, etc. Also, by using this system, everything looked as if it came from the same organisation, and it was also easy to add new logos.
 This system also used only black-and-white letterheads, meaning a big cost saving to the BBC and the licence-fee payer.
+Beginning in 1997 and becoming more common in the 2000s, this logo was used as a brand watermark within the first few seconds or minutes of many BBC-made programmes, by fading the logo in and out near the bottom of the screen.
+As of 2023, this practice is rarely used, although a brief animation using the 2022 variant was shown in the beginning of the Eurovision Song Contest 2023 grand final.

 The only visible issue with the system was that the logo for the BBC television and radio brands did not reflect their genre or appeal to the tastes of their target audiences.
 Lambie-Nairn proposed to show this as personality in the idents themselves, and evidence of this can be seen in the idents for BBC One made just after the logo was introduced.
 The BBC One balloons were made using the new logo, with the personality device in the balloons.
 The BBC Two idents, the 2s remained the same but with the new logo added underneath, used with CBBC logo.